ThisZW/Online-TVShow-Demo/README.md

   - Bootstrap or equivalent
 - **Backend:** Express, Sequelize w/ SQLite

+You will be submitting a GITHUB repo with two seperate folders:
+- `/backend`
+- `/frontend`

 ## TV Show Watchlist App

 TV Show Watchlist will be a full-stack application where users can post, comment on, and favorite TV shows that they are binging on.